 The complicated finance apps basically allow users to link their bank accounts, which are generally known as linked finance apps.

 In today’s fast-paced world, nobody wants to recall their expenses daily at the end of the day and sit down and enter them in an app.
 Most people now prefers everything wrapped and ready.
 That’s why, such finance apps aren’t very popular.

 As mentioned earlier, these kind of apps are generally linkable to different bank accounts to completely manage finances in one place.
 Though, developing such finance apps requires attention to security as it collects data about user’s income and transaction history from several financial institutions.

-Are you aware about the Mint personal finance app?
+Are you aware about the Mint app for personal finance?

-It has dominated the market of budget and finance management apps.
+It has dominated the market of budget and money management apps.
 In fact, it has been quoted as the best finance mobile solution by WIRED, Digital Trends, CNET, The New York Times.

 Because Mint personal finance app helps its users by changing their financial behaviour for better.
 That’s why it’s so popular among all personal finance apps.